UnifiedID2/uid2-docs-preview/preview/docs/sdks/uid2-sdk-ref-java.md

    If the user has opted out, this method returns null, indicating that the user's identity should be removed from the session.
 To confirm optout, you can use the `tokenRefreshResponse.isOptout()` function.

-## Usage for Advertisers and Data Providers
+## Usage for Advertisers/Data Providers
 1. Create an instance of IdentityMapClient as an instance variable.
    ```java
    final private IdentityMapClient identityMapClient = new IdentityMapClient(UID2_BASE_URL, UID2_API_KEY, UID2_SECRET_KEY);